 1984: Bananarama released “Robert De Niro’s Waiting…” as the second single from their self-titled second studio album.
 It became one of the group’s most successful singles in the UK, where it reached #3, but only peaked at #95 in the US.

 1985: “Don’t You (Forget About Me)” by Simple Minds was released in the US.
 The single became the group’s first to chart on the Billboard Hot 100, where it climbed all the way to #1.
 It also became the Scottish band’s first top 10 hit on the UK chart.

-1989: “Veronica” by Elvis Costello, inspired by his grandmother who suffered from Alzheimers, was released.
-It became his highest-charting top 40 hit in the US, peaking at #19 on the Billboard Hot 100.
+1989: Elvis Costello released “Veronica,” a song inspired by his grandmother who suffered from Alzheimers.
+It became his highest-charting hit in the US, peaking at #19 on the Billboard Hot 100.

 2004: Nearly forty years after Brian Wilson and the Beach Boys began work on their Smile album, which ultimately went unfinished, Wilson performed his reworking of the project in its entirety at the Royal Festival Hall in London.
 The series of concert performances were adapted to a studio album, which was released later that year in September as Brian Wilson Presents Smile.

 Jimmy Yancey, boogie-woogie pianist, composer, and lyricist, was born in Chicago, IL in 1894 or 1901.

 David Ackles, singer-songwriter, pianist, and actor who never gained wide commercial success, but influenced artists including Elvis Costello, Elton John, and Phil Collins, was born in Rock Island, IL in 1937.